 Formerly known as Barrow, the official name of the village changed to Utqiaġvik in 2016.
 Village residents voted to change the name back to its traditional Inupiaq name.

 Things to do

-The Inupiat Heritage Center offers visitors the opportunity to purchase arts and crafts such as baleen boats, etched baleen, carved ivory, masks, parkas and fur mittens.
-If you time your visit right, you may also get to witness the local men embark on their annual whale hunt.
+The majority of visitors come to Utqiaġvik in the summer, when the daylight hours are endless and the temperatures get up in the 40s.
+Hearty travelers do visit in the winter, when the village sees no sunlight for 67 days and temperatures regularly dip below freezing.
+Winter activities include northern lights viewing, dog mushing, and some winter tour packages.
+If you time your visit right, you may get to witness the local men embark on their annual whale hunt.
 A whaling captain directs crews of hunters, and if the whalers are successful, there is a festival called Nalukataq when the season ends in May.
 Hunters share whale meat and sections of skin and blubber known as muktuk with the entire community.

 Utqiaġvik is not accessible by road.
 The only way to get there is by plane.
 Alaska Airlines and other regional carriers offer regular flight service from Anchorage and Fairbanks.